Answers to Your Air Conditioning and Heating Concerns

 Q: How can I reduce the costs associated with my commercial HVAC system?

-Q: What basic steps and I take to cut energy costs in my building?
+Q: What basic steps can I take to cut energy costs in my building?

 A: Set a Goal to Reduce Energy Use by Ten Percent.
 Your commercial HVAC system is probably your biggest energy consumer.
 But regular tune-ups may cut your energy bill by 5 percent.
 If a major problem is found, your savings can be more.
 Take simple maintenance steps like inspecting cooling and heating equipment monthly, and perform routine maintenance.